AN/FPS-19

 The AN/FPS-19 was a long-range search radar developed for the NORAD Distant Early Warning Line (DEW Line) by Raytheon.
-It was an L-band system working between 1220 to 1350 MHz produced by a 500 kW magnetron.
+It was an L-band system working between 1220 and 1350 MHz produced by a 500 kW magnetron.
 Two such systems were placed back-to-back, one with an antenna that produced a narrow beam to improve range for long-range detection, and the second with a wider fan-shaped beam to cover higher angles at shorter ranges.
 The former could detect bomber-sized targets to about 160 mi and the latter covered up to 65,000 ft altitude.

 The system was developed from the AN/TPS-1, which dated to the late World War II era.
 Raytheon adapted it to the long-range role by designing much larger antenna systems and other modifications.
-The first examples activated in 1957, along with the AN/FPS-23 radars that provided low-altitude coverage between the stations.
-The AN/FPS-23 were removed in 1963, and the FPS-19's were scheduled to be replaced by the somewhat more powerful AN/FPS-30.
+The first examples were activated in 1957, along with the AN/FPS-23 radars that provided low-altitude coverage between the stations.
+The AN/FPS-23 was removed in 1963, and the FPS-19 was scheduled to be replaced by the somewhat more powerful AN/FPS-30.
 The declining role of bomber defense in the era of the intercontinental ballistic missile (ICBM) meant these upgrades were not carried out.
-The FPS-19 remained in service until the late 1980s, when they were replaced by the AN/FPS-117 as part of the newly-named North Warning System.
+The FPS-19 remained in service until the late 1980s when they were replaced by the AN/FPS-117 as part of the newly named North Warning System.

 The UK equivalent was the AMES Type 80, a significantly more powerful radar that formed the basis of their post-ROTOR network.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/FPS-18" designation represents the 18th design of an Army-Navy electronic device for fixed ground search radar.